An explicit algorithm for normal forms in small overlap monoids: Prerequisites

-The \textit{relation words} of the presentation $\mathcal{P}$ are $u_1, u_2, \ldots, u_n$.
-A word $p \in A^*$ is called a \textit{piece} if it occurs as a factor of $u_i$ and $u_j$ where $u_i\not=u_j$, or in two different places (possibly overlapping) in the same relation word in $R$.
-Note that the definition allows for the case when $i\not= j$ but $u_i = u_j$.
-In this case, neither $u_i$ nor $u_j$ is considered a piece, because although $u_i$ is a factor of $u_j$, it is not the case that $u_i \neq u_j$.
+The \textit{relation words} of the presentation $\mathcal{P}$ are $W_0, W_1, \ldots, W_{n-1}$.
+A word $p \in A^*$ is called a \textit{piece} if it occurs as a factor of $W_i$ and $W_j$ where $W_i\not=W_j$, or in two different places (possibly overlapping) in the same relation word in $R$.
+Note that the definition allows for the case when $i\not= j$ but $W_i = W_j$.
+In this case, neither $W_i$ nor $W_j$ is considered a piece (unless for other reasons), because although $W_i$ is a factor of $W_j$, it is not the case that $W_i \neq W_j$.
 By convention the empty word $\varepsilon$ is always a piece.

 \begin{de}[cf. \cite{overlaps1}] We say that a monoid presentation satisfies the condition $C(n), \, n \in \mathbb{N}$, if no relation word can be written as the product of strictly less than $n$ pieces.
-The condition $C(1)$ describes those presentations where no relation word is equal to the empty word. \end{de} If a presentation satisfies the condition $C(n)$, it is clear that it also satisfies $C(k)$ for all $1 \leq k \leq n$.
+The condition $C(1)$ describes those presentations where no relation word is equal to the empty word. \end{de}

 Having given the definition of the condition $C(4)$, we suppose for the remainder of the paper, that our fixed presentation $\mathcal{P} = \langle A| R\rangle$ satisfies the condition $C(4)$.

 The following terms are central to the algorithms for $C(4)$ in~\cite{overlaps2, kambites2011} and are used extensively throughout the current paper.